CodingLawyersClub/todo-instructions/README.md

 Save and run.
 You should see your table of ToDos for the logged in user!
 Woohoo!
 Go to localhost:3005/create and make a bunch of ToDos.
 Go back to the homepage.
 You should see them in the table, nice and striped!

 You should feel super proud of yourself.
-I know there's a ton of moving pieces right now and you certainly will not understand everything that goes on.
+I know there's a ton of moving pieces right now and you certainly will not understand most that is going on.
 Just know that it really doesn't get any more complicated than this.
 You've built an app that can create and fetch data with a logged in user.
-That is 90% of the work out there.
+That is 90% of apps out there.
 Let's clean things up a little bit and push to production to show our friends.

 # Clean Up

 Right now we have everything working but our app kind of sucks.
 Let's clean it up to be much more production friendly to share with our friends.

-## Create a Logged Out State On ToDo list page
+## Create a Logged Out State On ToDo List Page

 We have made it so users can only see their own ToDos.
 The problem is, if you're not logged in, you won't see anything and our request via `findToDos()` will fail.
 Let's have a logged out state.